loiyumba/loiyumba.github.io/_posts/2016-04-09-dygraph-city.md

 temp_data <- read.csv("temp_data.csv", stringsAsFactor = FALSE)
 ```

-I usually read it with `data.table` package so that I can manipulate data with it.
+I usually read it with `data.table` package so that I can manipulate data using its functions.
 Alternatively, if the data is big, I use `readr` package for fast reading.
 So if you want to load the data using data.table then this is how you do it.

 ```r
 temp_data <- fread("temp_data.csv")